milesdwilliams15/Is-Trump-an-Angry-Tweeter-/README.md

 Although the greatest number of tweets in a given day appear more toward the first half of the sample period, Trump appears to have increased his total frequency of tweets closer to the end of the period sampled (perhaps because the November 8 election was approaching?).

 ## Sentiment analysis
-Sentiment analysis with the get_nrc_sentiment() in the syuzhet package is used to identify the positive and negative sentiment, as well as the presence of 8 emotions identified using the NRC Emotion Lexicon, in Donald Trump's tweets.
+Sentiment analysis with the get_nrc_sentiment() function in the syuzhet package is used to identify the positive and negative sentiment, as well as the presence of 8 emotions identified using the NRC Emotion Lexicon, in Donald Trump's tweets.

-eMake sure the text is a vector of character strings:
+Make sure the text is a vector of character strings:

     trumptweets$text <- as.character(trumptweets$text)